Satyrium carneum (Dryand.) Sims

 Satyrium carneum, an endemic orchid in Western Cape from the Cape Peninsula to Riversdale, is becoming increasingly local and rare.

 Satyrium carneum is a robust plant with stout stems.
 It grows to a height of between 370-710 mm.
 Leaves, 2-4, are thick and fleshy and arise from apically bifid (split in two) tubers, and the lower leaves are partly prostrate.
 The bracts are partly deflexed.
 The flowers are many, in a dense raceme, an are pale pink to rose, rarely white.
 The sepals are 13-18 mm long and the spurs 14-20 mm long.
-It flowers from September to November.
+It flowers in spring and early summer, from September to November.

 This plant is becoming increasingly rare.

 Satyrium carneum grows among dune-bush vegetation, in coastal fynbos on hills and ridges, and on moist to dry sands and limestone.

 The name Satyrium refers to the two-horned mythical satyr, an allusion to the two-lipped flowers.
 Carneum refers to the pink colour of the flowers.